matrix-org/matrix.org/content/blog/2016/11/2016-11-23-when-ericsson-discovered-matrix.md

 provided input to the Matrix specification.
 We have always found the Matrix team be very inclusive and easy to work with.

-The project graduated successfully from the Ericsson Garage and moved in to Ericsson's Business Unit IT &amp; Cloud Products, where we started to increase the size of the team and just last month signed a contract with our first customer.
+The project graduated successfully from the Ericsson Garage and moved in to Ericsson's Business Unit IT & Cloud Products, where we started to increase the size of the team and just last month signed a contract with our first customer.
 We call the solution Ericsson Contextual Communication Cloud, or ECCC for short, and it can be summarised on a high level by the following picture: